-- Random Access Memory (RAM)
+- · Random Access Memory (RAM)

-- Internal storage
+- · Internal storage

-- External storage (microSD card) or

 - Enterprise folder.

 Random Access Memory

 Executing programs use RAM to store data.
 Data stored in RAM is lost upon a reset.
 The operating system manages how applications use RAM.
 It only allows applications and component processes and services to use RAM when required.
 It may cache recently used processes in RAM, so they restart more quickly when opened again, but it will erase the cache if it needs the RAM for new activities.